cultuurnet/apidocs/projects/authentication/docs/errors.md

 *   **Title**: `Unauthorized`
 *   **Status**: `401`

-Your request is missing the required credentials to authenticate.
+Your API request is missing the required credentials to authenticate.

 Possible causes: